Steps to Becoming an Accountant in Illinois

 Salaries for Accountants and Auditors Throughout Illinois

-The US Department of Labor indicated that general accountants and auditors in the Springfield area earned salaries that were significantly higher than their colleagues in other parts of Illinois.
+According to the BLS, general accountants and auditors in Chicago and Peoria metro areas earned salaries that were significantly higher than their colleagues in other parts of Illinois in May 2020.

 (This is a broad classification that includes accounting professionals in different areas of specialty, with different credentials, and with varying levels of experience).